CanvasDM/lwm2m_ipso_fill_level_module/README.md

-# LwM2M Connectivity Monitoring
+# LwM2M Fill Level

-This Zephyr module provides an API LwM2M object 3435.
+This Zephyr module provides an API for LwM2M object 3435.